 But more often than not, you can’t cover a large house with a single router and need to expand your network, via a wired connection through Ethernet cables, or wirelessly through WiFi extenders and access points.

 We have discussed both of these methods in detail in the above-linked roundups and both of them have their respective pros and cons.

 For the sack of this article, you just need to know that wired-based connection is very reliable and secure, but it’s too difficult to run Ethernet cables all across your house.
 On top of that, these wires will cost you a lot of money.

 To solve this issue, here are Powerline adapters.

-These adapters are wired in nature since they don't expand your network via a wireless connection.
-But instead of an Ethernet cable, these adapters improvised the existing electrical wiring of your house, and save you from any extra cost.
+These adapters are wired in nature since they don’t expand your network via a wireless connection.
+But instead of an Ethernet cable, these adapters utilize the existing electrical wiring of your house, and save you from any extra cost.

 This way, you can use these adapters in a number of situations.

 - You can use them to connect your non-WiFi devices, such as gaming consoles and smart TVs.

 - You can use them in areas where running an Ethernet cable is not feasible.

 The main thing which differentiates the powerline adapters from other network-expanding methods (such as extenders and access points) is the fact that these adapters come in two or more units, rather than just a single device.